Judge OKs state’s motion to dismiss fetal manslaughter case

 BESSEMER, Ala.
-(AP) - The manslaughter charge against an Alabama woman who lost her fetus when she was shot during a fight has been dropped.
+(AP) - The manslaughter charge against an Alabama woman who lost her fetus when she was shot during a fight was dropped Saturday.

-A judge granted the state’s motion Saturday to dismiss the case against 28-year-old Marshae Jones.
+Circuit Judge David Carpenter granted the state’s motion to dismiss the case against Marshae Jones, 28.

-Authorities say Jones was five months pregnant when 23-year-old Ebony Jemison shot her in the stomach during a December argument over the fetus’ father.
+Jones was five months pregnant when 23-year-old Ebony Jemison shot her in the stomach during a December argument over the fetus’ father, authorities said.

-Jemison was initially charged with manslaughter, but a grand jury declined to indict her after police said an investigation determined Jones started the fight, and Jemison fired in self-defense.
+Jemison was initially charged with manslaughter, but a Jefferson County grand jury declined to indict her after police said an investigation determined Jones started the fight, and Jemison ultimately fired in self-defense.
 Jones was indicted by the same grand jury and arrested, sparking outrage around the nation.

+Jefferson County Bessemer Cutoff District Attorney Lynneice O. Washington said earlier in the week that she would not prosecute Jones.

+“After reviewing the facts of this case and the applicable state law, I have determined that it is not in the best interest of justice to pursue prosecution of Ms. Jones,” Washington said, flanked by her chief assistant and local church leaders.
+“There are no winners, only losers, in this sad ordeal.”

 Alabama is one of several states with laws allowing criminal charges when fetuses are killed in violent acts.